JoeBartelmo/goddard/README.md

-DESCRIPTION
-:Name:
-	Mars

 :Purpose:
-	this class was made for the purposes of controlling and operating the M.A.R.S.(Mechanized Autonomous Rail Scanner) built by RIT Hyperloop Team to scan & identify debris and damage in SpaceX's Hyperloop test track.
-This python code talks with an Arduino over a Serial connection to operate the robot.
+	this software was made for the purposes of controlling and operating the M.A.R.S.(Mechanized Autonomous Rail Scanner) built by RIT Hyperloop Team to scan & identify debris and damage in SpaceX's Hyperloop test track.
+This python code talks with an Arduino over a Serial connection which in turn controls the motors on Mars.

+	In addition, this code includes a data aquistion system which compiles and processes data sent from the arduino to provide the operator with real-time telemetry on the status of the robot.

 	A multicharacter *Control Code*, typed in by a human operator, determines exactly what MARS will do.

-	In addition, this class contains functions to acquire all data sent from the arduino, process it and provide the operator with a variety of telemetry information.

 :AUTHOR: